Albert Ramos Viñolas: Playing style

 Ramos Viñolas has a baseline game, comparable to compatriot Rafael Nadal.
 He is a counterpuncher who uses a heavy topspin game to grind opponents down.
 He has a heavy topspin forehand, which is his strongest shot to move opponents around the court.
 He can also flatten out his forehand to produce clean winners.
 Both wings are capable of producing winners, but his flatter forehand can produce many unforced errors.
 He has an accurate first serve, which he uses to then set up his next shot.
 His first serve can break down when under pressure.
 He is a strong mover around the court, and he makes net approaches often.
 He also plays with a lot of variety, using slices and drop-shots to mix up his game.
 He has most success on clay where he won all of his career titles and reached the quarterfinals of 2016 French Open and advanced to his first Masters 1000 final.

-Equipment and wear

-He currently uses Babolat racquets and wears Joma clothes and footwear after ending his contract with Lacoste this year.

 Personal life

 His sister Anna played college tennis at the University of the Pacific.
 He married Helena Martí in November 2017, and they had a daughter born in August 2020.

+He used Babolat racquets and wore Joma clothes and footwear after ending his contract with Lacoste.